BigDataForSanDiego/Team-201/README.md

 #### Team Name: Data Hawks

 #### Your team's hackathon idea in One sentence:
-##### An AI-powered translation software that allows doctors and patients to communicate across language boundaries.
+##### A Google Maps-powered app that provides an easily navigable interface for patients searching for healthcare